GrantWils23/Portfolio-Project-3---Python-Essentials/README.md

         Tested the validations to prove the program is working correctly by entering invalid inputs and checking that all error types are accounted for (outside size of board parameters, same input cannot be inputted twice and strings are not excepted)
     </li>
     <li>
-        Tested in the local terminal and the Code institute Heroku Terminal
+        Tested in the local terminal and the Code institute Heroku Terminal.
     </li>
 </ul>